 Doi Suthep is one of the most historical and spiritual places in Thailand.
 It remains a legend in itself.

 8 km Southeast of Chiang Mai is Ban Bo Sang where you can witness local artisans making famous Sa Paper umbrellas and cloth umbrellas from the start to finish.
 The paper is produced by drying the woody stems of Sa plant then cover bamboo struts to form the umbrellas.
 They are dried out beforehand painted in flowers or landscapes in different colors.
-Not only decorate the umbrellas, the artists here are always willing to paint on any items that you bring to them.
-Therefore, when you plan a visit to Ban Bo Sang, bring with you anything you like such as t-shirts, jeans, handbag, purse then renew them with beautiful designs at a reasonable price.
+Not only decorate the umbrellas, but the artists here are also always willing to paint on any items that you bring to them.
+Therefore, when you plan a visit to Ban Bo Sang, bring with you anything you like such as t-shirts, jeans, handbags, purse then renew them with beautiful designs at a reasonable price.

 The local dry woody stems of Sa plant to make paper, then use the paper to cover bamboo struts to form the umbrellas.